jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 ## Notes

 The nonce is 96 bits long.
 In order to prevent nonce reuse, if a key is being reused, it is recommended to increment the previous nonce instead of generating a random nonce for each message.

 To prevent nonce reuse in a client-server protocol, either use different keys for each direction, or make sure that a bit is masked in one direction, and set in the other.
+The `crypto_kx_*()` API can be used to do so.

-When using AES-GCM, it is also recommended to switch to a new key before reaching ~350 GB encrypted with the same key.
+When using AES-GCM, it is also recommended to switch to a new key before reaching ~ 350 GB encrypted with the same key.
 If frequent rekeying is not an option, use \(X\)ChaCha20-Poly1305 instead.

 The detached API was introduced in libsodium 1.0.9.